Techie-Tessie/Summer/README.md

 > **Warning**
 > \
 > This contest is now closed.
-Submissions are currently in review.
 Winner will be announced on YouTube - 2nd July!

 # Summer
 <p align="center">